from £59 /night help Price for guests, Nights

 For further flexibility, there is additional accommodation in the renovated barn.
 This is only available during the summer months and is never let independently, thus ensuring your privacy.
 Rented together they are perfect for accommodating larger groups, additionally offering a double sofa bed and 2 single beds on a mezzanine level, plus another shower room.

-Outside in the south facing garden the patio area benefits from the partial shade of an Ash tree.
-Although “Les Geais” enjoys a quiet hamlet location all essential local services are available in the village of Bugeat which is just a short drive or 15 min walk away.
+Sunny south facing garden the patio area with some shade protection.
+“Les Geais” enjoys a quiet hamlet location with all essential local services being available in the village of Bugeat, which is just a short drive or 15 min walk away.

 |Nearest beach||Lac de Viam 6 km|